AndrewSRea/My_Learning_Port/JavaScript/Server-Side_Website_Programming/Server-Side_First_Steps/Client-Server_Overview/README.md

 * The target resource URL (`/en-US/search`).
 * The URL parameters (`q=client+server+overview&topic=apps&topic=html&topic=css&topic=js&topic=api&topic=webdev`).
 * The target/host website (developer.mozilla.org).
-* The end of the first line also include a short string identifying the specific protocol version (`HTTP/1.1`).
+* The end of the first line also includes a short string identifying the specific protocol version (`HTTP/1.1`).

 The final line contains information about the client-side cookies.
 You can see, in this case, the cookie includes an id for managing sessions: (`Cookie: sessionid=6ynxs23n521lu21b1t136rhbv7ezngie; ...`).